-My Mother was a teacher by profession.
+My Mom was a teacher by profession.
 She was wise, loving, generous.
 Always cheerful even in the face of the worst times we had.
 She was also a wonderful writer and cook par excellence.
 Last year, while looking for a particular recipe, I found her diary and happily settled down to read.
 This prompted me to take down my box of letters and read the ones she’d written to me.
 My Mom wrote beautiful letters.
 Besides the usual stuff, her letters were full of wisdom.
 Each letter had a take-away.
 I’d like to share some of this wisdom here, because I think they make great quotes:

 When she advised me to keep a journal:

 My Mom wrote: “Diary writing is far more than a way of exorcising one’s unhappiness.
 The effect is extraordinary.
 Distanced on paper, troubles shrink to their true size.
 You can regard them objectively and see how temporary they are”

 My Mom wrote: “When spoken words failed, written words kept us close” (Tweet this)

 My Mom wrote: “Books support us in our solitude and keep us from being a burden to ourselves” (Tweet this)

 When my Mother left us on Feb 8, 2010, she seemed to take away so much with her.
 But I realized, as I looked back on life, that she also left so much within us.
 Which is why we talk about her everyday, and sometimes, it actually feels as though she is with us.
 Except we can’t physically touch her.